Search

 GIVE INVESTORS A RETURN

 Heineken has fallen behind in terms of total investor returns from share price increases and dividends.
-Some such as AB InBev have multi-billion dollar share buy back programmes.
+Some, such as AB InBev, have multi-billion-dollar share buyback programmes.

 CUT COSTS

 Investors see Heineken lagging behind AB InBev on cost efficiency.
-Some say they want to see more of the 500 million euros ($583 million) a year Heineken has pledged to save flow through to it bottom line.
+Some say they want to see more of the 500 million euros ($583 million) a year Heineken has pledged to save flow through to its bottom line.

 The new CEO will have to be careful what they cut.
 Heineken needs to invest in the right places if it wants to benefit when demand returns.